 Hysterectomy, pregnancy, and medical (or natural) menopause don’t treat endometriosis.

-Birth controls, hormones, and GnRh drugs, such as Lupron, Orilissa, Zoladex, Visanne, and Mirena IUD, don’t treat or diagnose endometriosis.
+Birth controls, hormones, and GnRh drugs (such as Lupron, Orilissa, Zoladex, Visanne, Dienogest, Mirena IUD) don’t treat or diagnose endometriosis.
 These treat the SYMPTOMS ONLY.
-They don’t stop the progression of endometriosis nor shrink the existing growths.
+They don’t stop the progression of endometriosis nor remove the existing lesions.

 Endometriosis doesn’t just affect reproductive organs – it can be found in other body locations as well, such as the intestines, bladder, lung, or diaphragm.